 Besides the fact that the Noco GB50 is built like a tank and designed in the US, one other thing that endeared me to the jumper was the fact that it was advertised to hold a charge for a solid year.

-I didn’t take this seriously, initially, thinking it was one of the various ad styles manufacturers employ to sell their merchandise.
+I didn’t take this seriously, initially, thinking it was one of the various ad formats manufacturers employ to sell their merchandise.

-Sometimes, I forget that the unit is in my trunk and I’m pleasantly surprised that even after a year of not charging the battery, the juice it still sports is strong enough to run an emergency jump, before recharging the unit itself.
+Sometimes, I forget that the unit is there and I’m pleasantly surprised that even after a year of not charging the battery, the juice it sports is strong enough to run an emergency jump, before recharging the unit itself.

 3. Foolproof Operation